 Migration realism

-Whether there is a staged path from the current modular frontend to selective decomposition, or whether the team is effectively planning a risky rewrite under a fashionable label.
+Whether there is a staged migration path from the current modular frontend to selective domain decomposition — or whether the team is effectively planning a risky rewrite under a fashionable architectural label.

 Recommended migration path

-- First clean up the modular monolith: ownership, import rules, public entrypoints, shared kernel, and route boundaries.
+- First put the modular monolith in order from the inside: ownership, import rules, public entrypoints, a shared kernel, and route boundaries.

-- Measure coordination pain: cross-team release blockers, shared bottlenecks, and runtime conflicts.
+- Then measure the real coordination pain: cross-team release blockers, shared platform bottlenecks, and runtime conflicts.

-- Split into micro-frontends only the domains that truly need independent deploys and a separate operational lifecycle.
+- Carve out into micro-frontends only the domains that truly need independent deployability and a separate operational lifecycle.

-- Keep one platform contract: auth, navigation, telemetry, design tokens, and error handling remain centrally governed.
+- Keep one platform contract: auth, navigation, telemetry, design tokens, and error handling stay centrally governed.

 Practical heuristic

-If the product still cannot hold clean module boundaries inside one application, moving that chaos into micro-frontends is usually more expensive than building modular-monolith discipline first.
+If the product still cannot hold clean module boundaries inside one application, moving the same chaos into micro-frontends is almost always more expensive than first building modular-monolith discipline.

 Micro-frontends buy organizational autonomy.
 If the main bottleneck is still weak boundaries and shared chaos rather than team coordination cost, a modular frontend usually gives a better ratio of value to complexity.